pyblosxom/pyblosxom/docs/config_variables.rst

       py["base_url"] = "http://example.com/~joe/cgi-bin/pyblosxom.cgi"

-   However, it's common that this can be determined by PyBlosxom by looking at the HTTP environment variables--so if you're not doing any url re-writing, it's possible that PyBlosxom can correctly determine the url and you won't have to set the base_url variable at all.
+   However, it's common that this can be determined by Pyblosxom by looking at the HTTP environment variables--so if you're not doing any url re-writing, it's possible that Pyblosxom can correctly determine the url and you won't have to set the base_url variable at all.